 - PSU: Thermaltake 600W 80+: $50

 - Mouse + keyboard: CYBERPOWERPC keyboard + mouse: $30*

 - Operating System: Windows 10 Home: $120

-This is all assuming that you could ever buy a GTX 1080 Ti for its MSRP of $699, which I’m sure we all know was never really possible.
-More often than not, the best price you could find one for would have been $750-$800.
+This is all assuming that you could ever buy a GTX 1080 Ti for its MSRP of $699, which I'm sure we all know was never really possible.
+More often than not, the best price you could find one for would have been $750-$800 or thereabouts.

 With that taken into account, we can (blindly) assume that the actual cost of this build would be closer to $1900-$1950.
-Paying someone $50-$100 to assemble your PC for you and install all your OS, all of your drivers, and then test it for stability, is a damn good deal.
+Paying someone $50-$100 to assemble your PC for you and install all your OS, all of your drivers, and then test it for stability is a pretty good deal.